This blog may contain affiliate links. Read our disclosure policy for more info.

 The benefit of staying in Fernhill is that you are a 20-30 minute walk from town or a 2-minute bus ride.
 This part of town is also on a hill and you’ll get amazing views of Lake Wakatipu and are close to a few small hiking trails.

 It is a quieter suburb that popular among locals.
 In fact, when I lived in Queenstown for 6 months, I lived in Fernhill and I loved it!

-2 and 3 bedroom fully equipped villas perfect for groups or families.
-Located right at a bus stop to easily get into town.
+Platinum Queenstown ($$$) – 2 and 3-bedroom fully-equipped luxury lodges style villas are perfect for groups or families.
+Located on Lake Wakatipu right at a bus stop so it’s very easy to get into town.
 All villas have a private patio and an upstairs balcony.

 Arrowtown is a beautiful little town.
 It is also a touristy town but is much less busy than Queenstown.
 There are lots of shops, pubs, and restaurants in Arrowtown.